AlexNeugroschl/JAX_Risk_Engine/docs/concepts/market-simulation.md

 full **yield curve** at every simulated date, in every simulated scenario.
 A yield curve answers "what is $1 promised at some future date T worth today, if I'm standing at future date t?" for every combination of t and T the caller asked for.
-That expanded object is what lets [Stage 2 (Instrument Pricing)](04-instruments.md) actually price a real trade's cashflows, which land on many different future dates.
+That expanded object is what lets instrument pricing (see [Interest Rate Swaps](../instruments/swaps.md)) actually price a real trade's cashflows, which land on many different future dates.

 ## Why it's built this way: matching ORE's Cross-Asset Model